kolebynov/Dusharp/README.md

 [![NuGet](https://img.shields.io/nuget/v/Dusharp)](https://www.nuget.org/packages/Dusharp/)

-**Dusharp** is a C# source generator for creating **discriminated unions**.
+**Dusharp** is a C# source generator library for creating **discriminated unions**.
 This library allows you to define union types with ease, using attributes and partial methods.
 It is inspired by functional languages but built for C# developers.

 ## Features